vrinceanu/plasma-MDQT-simulation/README.md

 ## Output Files

 The MDQT code saves important information about the plasma as a function of time.
 After a certain number of MD steps, the code records global information about the plasma, including the average ion kinetic energy, average potential energy per particle, and ion state populations.
-At the end of a simulation, particle positions, velocities, and wavefunctions are saved (these are loaded when continuing a simulation).
+At the end of a simulation, particle positions, velocities, and wave functions are saved (these are loaded when continuing a simulation).
 For convenience, we have provided a MATLAB program that can generate the plots found in [[2]](#references), which will are discussed in [Analyzing the Output Files](#analyzing-the-output-files).

 Before discussing the different save files, it’s first important to understand how the folders are organized.
 The **saveDirectory** input parameter provides a relative path to where data for a given simulation will be stored.
 If the executable is located within directory *full/path/to/exec*, then all data will be stored within *full/path/to/exec/saveDirectory*.
 Within **saveDirectory**, a folder with name **GexxxDensityxx...Ionsxxxx** is saved.
 From now on, this will be referred to as the **simulation data folder**.
 Each simulation data folder contains a job folder for each instance of the program that is run.
 Recall from Sec.
 [Installation](#installation) that the job number is the integer input parameter that the executable reads in to distinguish multiple runs of the same executable.